nallen05/old-norse/bifrost/README.md

   `(:CBOX-RELEASE-LEFT row column)`
     Left click & release.
 This is the usual thing to trigger buttonw `(:CBOX-UNCLICK-LEFT row column)`
     When the user clicks, then moves off of the button region before releasing in order to abort the click

 ## RAW IO

 In order for RUNE-READ to work correctly, in you need to call it within  WITH-RUNE-RAW-IO.
 This is so that it can listen directly to the raw input events

 # SUPPORTED MOUSE EVENTS

-BIFROST assumes that the terminal supports:
- - XTERM mouse tracking mode 1000
- - SGR mode.
-This is needed so that mouse tracking works with large screens

 BIFROST has been tested with the following XTERM mouse tracking modes:
 - 1000 - basic left click/release actions
 - 1003 - hover-over events

+The terminal needs to support SGR mode.
+This is needed for mouse tracking works with large screens

-It has not yet been tested with:
+BIFROST has not yet been tested with:
  - XTERM 1001 mode for selecting blocks of text to implement features like cut/paste
  - XTERM 1002 mode, for click-drag events
  - right click